best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 \- Zen of Python
 ```
-Complexity is inherant in the real world.
 For complex methodologies it is hard to completely eliminate complexity and eventually it will have to 'sit' somewhere.
-High quality software development aims to manage this as much as possible.
+This is natural as real world problems can be complex.
+The key is to manage that complexity without adding to it.
 ````

 Comments can be used more effectively to explain **why** you might have written code in a certain way.
 For example, you might explain to other analysts and developers why a section of your code doesn't follow standard practices, perhaps because the typical method didn't work.
 This type of comment can help to clarify your decision making process, without needing to describe the individual steps taken.

 In short: _comments explaining **why** you made programming choices will help your future self and other developers to understand your intentions._